vincenthphung/direct-rep/journals/aaryan_mittal.md

 2. After lunch, we started with letters service and made a unit for getting an issue endpoint and then for getting all letter endpoint.
 We then tried to create an unit test for posting a rep into letter but were running into an authorization error.
 After spending a lot of time and not being able to succeed, we decided it's best for us to do it as a stretch goal as we were meeting the requirements for unit tests.

 3. We spend time into formatting.
 I worked upon the react and frontend portion.
 I remove the console.log statements, unnecessary comments and did the formatting.
-I also worked upon the formatting the files in the letters-service backend according to the lint tests.
+I also worked upon the formatting the files in the letters-service and user-service (backend) according to the lint tests.

 4. John decided to work on the readme file for the project.
 Kim worked upon formatting the backend files.